 A sea turtle surfaces to feed on a Portuguese man of war in an area contaminated with oil from the Deepwater Horizon spill.

-Despite natural weathering processes over the past 5 years, oil remains in some habitats, where natural resources continue to be exposed to it.
+• Despite natural weathering processes, even 5 years after the spill, oil remained in some habitats, where natural resources continued to be exposed to it.

 How the Trustees Confirmed Exposure

 The Trustees examined many lines of evidence, including: